mitre/sandcat/docs/Sandcat-Details.md

 To deploy Sandcat, use one of the built-in delivery commands from the main server GUI which allows you to run the agent on Windows, Mac, or Linux.

-Each of these commands downloads a compiled Sandcat executable from CALDERA and runs it immediately.
+Each of these commands downloads a compiled Sandcat executable from Caldera and runs it immediately.

-Once the agent is running, it should show log messages when it beacons into CALDERA.
+Once the agent is running, it should show log messages when it beacons into Caldera.

-> If you have GoLang installed on the CALDERA server, each time you run one of the delivery commands above, the agent will re-compile itself dynamically to obtain a new file hash.
+> If you have GoLang installed on the Caldera server, each time you run one of the delivery commands above, the agent will re-compile itself dynamically to obtain a new file hash.
 This will help bypass file-based signature detections.

 ### Options